-- Al-powered measures have been used to address vehicle-based noise pollution and capture environmental noise anomalies.
+- Noise barrier optimisation in urban planning, for example, uses parameters such as absorption rate of barrier material, barrier height and other information on noise maps to simulate what measures need to be in place during the urban planning stage to reduce noise pollution (Trombetta et al. 2018). - Al-powered measures have been used to address vehicle-based noise pollution and capture environmental noise anomalies.
 Data collection devices measure excessive noise levels on commercial or high-risk streets.
 Quantified notifications are sent to local authorities when a sound exceeds the decibel range determined on the street level (i.e., gunshot detection, number plate scanning) (Nokia, 2021). - Al can be used in order to detect underlying patterns in the noise data that may represent early signs of natural threats.
 Researchers have developed a deep learning application that determines what ground noise is natural (i.e., what is human-made and what is not) and filters the data.
 Such Al systems can provide early warnings of earthquakes, for instance, as soon as the first tremors are detected.
-These seismometers-instruments that respond to ground noises-are placed in earthquakeprone areas (Yang and al. 2022).
+These seismometers-instruments that respond to ground noises-are placed in earthquakeprone areas (Yang et al. 2022).

-Accuracy and discrimination should be a major concern when using AI in noise detection scenario.
+Accuracy and discrimination should be a major concern when using AI in noise detection scenarios.
 Inaccurate or incomplete training data could result in either ineffective applications or negative bias against certain neighbourhoods.
 A deliberate effort should be made to make sure noise control and evaluation is as accurate as possible.